 For some prospective students in more rural areas of SC or those with professional, familial, or other types of time commitments, attending an online vet tech program may make more sense.
 These programs typically involve a combination of rigorous online courses and in-person clinical practicums under the guidance of a licensed veterinarian.
 Especially for people employed in a veterinary setting or with an approved facility and mentor in mind, a web-based program can be ideal.

-In addition to the flexible scheduling and general education courses offered online at TriCounty Technical College, there are currently nine distance-based, CVTEA-accredited vet tech programs across the country.
+In addition to the flexible scheduling and general education courses offered online at TriCounty Technical College, there are several distance-based, CVTEA-accredited vet tech programs across the country.
 One popular choice is the associate program at Penn Foster College of AZ, which boasts a dedicated faculty, multimedia coursework, and an affordable price at just $79 per credit.
 For residents of SC, there are various Banfield and VCA Animal Hospitals which are approved for students to complete clinical work.
 Distance-based courses include anatomy & physiology; medical nursing for veterinary technicians; radiology; medical mathematics; and clinical parasitology.
-Between 2011 and 2014, 75.5 percent of Penn Foster’s vet tech graduates passed the VTNE on their first attempt.
+Between 2014 and 2017, 63.3 percent of Penn Foster’s vet tech graduates passed the VTNE on their first attempt.
 Another option is at Colby Community College (CCC) of Kansas.
 This online associate of applied science (AAS) degree has classes such as principles of animal science; zoology; veterinary medical terminology; medical records & veterinary office skills; and breeds of domestic animals.
-Among CCC’s on-campus graduates in veterinary technology, 64 percent passed the VTNE on their first attempt.
+Among CCC’s on-campus graduates in veterinary technology, 64 percent passed the VTNE on their first attempt (2015-2018).

 To discover other web-based training options in veterinary technology, please check out the online vet tech schools page.